Thyroid Cancer: Treatment Choices

 Systemic treatments.
 These destroy or control cancer cells in your entire body.
 For thyroid cancer, radioactive iodine therapy and chemotherapy are the main types of systemic treatments.

 These are the main treatments for thyroid cancer:

 External radiation therapy.
-This treatment destroys cancer cells using high-energy X-rays from a machine.
+This treatment destroys cancer cells using strong X-rays from a machine.
 For thyroid cancer, it is used only in certain cases, such as when later stage cancer doesn’t respond to radioactive iodine treatment.

 Chemotherapy.
 This treatment uses medicines to stop cancer cells from growing.
 It may kill the cells or stop them from dividing.
 It's not commonly used to treat thyroid cancer, but it may be used if other treatments aren't working.